tanny1412/nyc-taxi-duration-mlops/README.md

 trip-duration
 ==============================

-project for end to end mlops new york taxi trip duration- triggering for ci/cd pipelines
+project for end to end mlops new york taxi trip duration- trigg for ci/cd pipelines

 Project Organization
 ------------